Nicolai9852/nicolai9852/README.md

 ## Hi there 👋

 I don't do much on GitHub.
 But I try to help out where I can.
-I mainly translate into Danish.
+I mainly do localization into Danish.

 ## What I have worked on